eddie-energy/architecture/arc42/marketplace/solution-strategy/solution-strategy.md

 ## How does the Marketplace connect customers with eligible parties?

-Apart from the frontend applications, the Marketplace system includes three more application with the following main functionalities: The Marketplace Application implements the necessary workflows, e.g., to register users, to search for data requests or services, etc. The Database stores information about the registered users, services, requests, etc. The IAM (Identity and Access Management) handles the authentication of registered users.
+Apart from the frontend applications, the Marketplace system includes three more applications with the following main functionalities: The Marketplace Application implements the necessary workflows, e.g., to register users, to search for data requests or services, etc. The Database stores information about the registered users, services, requests, etc. The IAM (Identity and Access Management) handles the authentication of registered users.
 Together, the applications of the Marketplace system implement the functionality to register users, submit data requests and services, search for services and requests, etc.